What matters to you in the Windsor-Essex municipal election? | CBC News

 What matters to you in the Windsor-Essex municipal election?

-The CBC's Nav Nanwa will be at the Walkerville Night Market to hear your opinions
+The CBC's Nav Nanwa and Katerina Georgieva will be at the Walkerville Night Market to hear your opinions

 The municipal election is Oct.
 24, and CBC Windsor wants to get your thoughts about what needs to happen in Windsor-Essex.

-Nav Nanwa, host of Windsor Morning, will be at the Walkerville Night Market from 6 p.m. to 8 p.m. this Friday.
-While he's there, he'll talk to voters about what matters to them on the local front.
+Nav Nanwa, host of Windsor Morning, and Katerina Georgieva, host of CBC Windsor News at 6, will be at the Walkerville Night Market from 6 p.m. to 8 p.m. this Friday.
+While they're there, they'll talk to voters about what matters to them on the local front.

 Do you want more transit?
 Better roads?
 More jobs?
 A more affordable place to live?